Extreme Ultraviolet Explorer

 The Extreme Ultraviolet Explorer (EUVE or Explorer 67) was a NASA space telescope for ultraviolet astronomy.
 EUVE was a part of NASA's Explorer spacecraft series.
-Launched on 7 June 1992.
-With instruments for ultraviolet (UV) radiation between wavelengths of 7 and 76 nm (equivalent to 0.016–0.163 keV in energy), the EUVE was the first satellite mission especially for the short-wave ultraviolet range.
+Launched on 7 June 1992 with instruments for ultraviolet (UV) radiation between wavelengths of 7 and 76 nm (equivalent to 0.016–0.163 keV in energy), the EUVE was the first satellite mission especially for the short-wave ultraviolet range.
 The satellite compiled an all-sky survey of 801 astronomical targets before being decommissioned on 31 January 2001.

 Mission

 The Extreme-Ultraviolet Explorer (EUVE) was a spinning spacecraft designed to rotate about the Earth/Sun line.
-EUVE was a part of NASA's Explorer spacecraft series, and designed to operate in the extreme ultraviolet (EUV) range of the spectrum, from 70 to 760 Ångström (Å).
-This spacecraft's objective was to carry out a full-sky survey, and subsequently, a deep-survey and pointed observations.
+EUVE was a part of NASA's Explorer spacecraft series and designed to operate in the extreme ultraviolet (EUV) range of the spectrum, from 70 to 760 Ångström (Å).
+This spacecraft's objective was to carry out a full-sky survey, and subsequently, a deep survey and pointed observations.
 Science objectives included discovering and studying UV sources radiating in this spectral region, and analyzing effects of the interstellar medium on the radiation from these sources.
+The proposal for the craft originated with the Space Astrophysics Group at the University of California Berkeley who had previously been involved with the EUV telescope on the Apollo element of the Apollo–Soyuz mission.

 The full-sky survey was accomplished by three Wolter-Schwarzschild grazing-incidence telescopes.
 During the sky survey, the satellite was spun three times per orbit to image a 2° wide band of sky in each of four EUV passbands.
-The deep-survey was accomplished with a fourth Wolter-Schwarzschild grazing-incidence telescope, within a 2 × 180° region of sky.
+The deep survey was accomplished with a fourth Wolter-Schwarzschild grazing-incidence telescope, within a 2 × 180° region of sky.
 This telescope was also used for three-EUV bandpass spectroscopy of individual sources, providing ~ 1–2 Å resolution spectra.

 The goals of the mission included several different areas of observation using the extreme ultraviolet (EUV) range of frequencies: